Broccoli

 A member of the Cruciferae family, broccoli is a cruciferous vegetable.
 It is a member of the Brassica genus, generally referred to as the cabbage family.
 The head of broccoli is big and dark green, resembling a flower.

 The blossoms are organised into a tree-like form and branch out from a substantial, delicious stem.
 Broccoli is defined as the crest of a blossoming cabbage.
 Typically, three varieties of broccoli are grown.
 The most well-known of them is calabrese, sometimes known as broccoli.
 The other two are purple cauliflower and sprouting broccoli.
+Let's discuss the benefits of broccoli vegetable.

 Nutrition Value

+To know the nutritional benefits of broccoli, it is good to know its nutritional profile.
 According to USDA, a cup (91 g) of raw broccoli contains the following nutrients.

 - Energy - 33 Calories